DOI10.47051/YBKN2524

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..5 Micrurus scutiventris is included in this category because the species is widely distributed, occurs in major protected areas, has presumed stable populations, and is currently facing no major widespread extinction threats.5 The most important threat to the long-term survival of some populations is habitat destruction mostly due to mining, oil extraction, and the expansion of the agricultural frontier.1

-Distribution: Micrurus scutiventris is native to the western Amazon basin and the adjacent foothills of the Andes in Brazil, Colombia, Ecuador, and Peru.
-In Ecuador, the species has been recorded at elevations between 220 and 491 m (Fig. 2).
+Distribution: Micrurus scutiventris is native to the western Amazon basin and the adjacent foothills of the Andes in Brazil, Colombia, Ecuador (Fig. 2), and Perú.

 Distribution of Micrurus scutiventris in Ecuador

-Etymology: The generic name Micrurus, which is derived from the Latin words mikros (meaning “small”) and oura (meaning “tail”), refers to the short tail in members of this group.2 The species epithet scutiventris, which comes from the Latin words scutum (meaning “scale”) and venter (meaning “belly”), refers to the number of ventral scales, which is comparatively higher than in other coralsnake species.2
+Etymology: The name Micrurus is derived from the Latin words mikros (=small) and oura (=tail), referring to the short tail in members of this group.2 The species epithet scutiventris comes from the Latin words scutum (=scale) and venter (=belly), referring to the number of ventral scales, which is comparatively higher than in other coralsnake species.2

-See it in the wild: Pigmy Slender-Coralsnakes are usually found no more than once every few years at any given area.
+See it in the wild: Pygmy Slender-Coralsnakes are usually found no more than once every few years at any given area.
 In Ecuador, there are only seven confirmed records (Appendix 1), and in no single locality the species has been spotted more than once.
-Therefore, individuals of Micrurus scutiventris cannot be expected to be seen reliably using standard methods of field herping.
+The most recent observation of this species in Ecuador is from Río Bigai Reserve.

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).